 If you play a man’s part as George Lennon has done

-When Lennon was put on trial there was not enough evidence to convict him.
-His mother swore that her “delicate boy” (he stood 5’8 ½” and weighed just 112 lbs) had been at home the night of the theft of the Enfield.
+When Lennon was put on trial, his mother swore that her “delicate boy” (he stood 5’8 ½” and weighed just 112 lbs) had been at home the night of the theft of the Enfield.
 When he was let out on bail in February, Volunteers and Cumann na mBan formed up at the Town Hall in Dungarvan and marched to the railway station to greet him.
-In March, when he was acquitted, he was met by another large crowd at the station and gave a Republican themed speech to the admiring crowd.
+In March, when he was acquitted, he was met by another large crowd at the station and gave a Republican-themed speech to the admiring crowd.
 At just 17, he had become a well-known Republican figure in Waterford.

 (Right: A post-Easter Rising Republican poster.)